 Mettler Toledo M400

-On the down side, this loop-powered device only has analog, FOUNDATION Fieldbus, and PROFIBUS PA available, and it only uses ISM digital sensors.
+On the downside, this loop-powered device only has analogue, FOUNDATION Fieldbus, and PROFIBUS PA available, and it only uses ISM digital sensors.
 Also, the manual is a hefty read.

 WTW IQ Sensor Net DIQ/S 181

 |This single-channel multi-parameter device only uses WTW IQ Sensor Net sensors and only works for wastewater.
 The backlit display has multiple languages and clear messages, making it pretty user-friendly.

 It can measure pH, oxygen, conductivity, or turbidity, depending on the sensor you connect.
 It has two analogue outputs and three relays but only one diagnostic, for glass breakage.
 On the other hand, it seems easy to install the device on a wall or a pipe.
 The manual is understandable, always a plus.